kaustubhk24/blog-portfolio/blog/2020-08-28-write-a-vb-program-to-accept-the-details-of-company-from-user-store-those-details-in-to-the-database-dont-use-standard-controls-company-having-fields-ccode-cname-cadddress-cphno.md

 ---
 title: 'Write a VB Program to accept the details of Company from user & store those details in to the database.
-(Don�t use Standard controls) Company having fields ccode, cname, cadddress, cphno'
+(Don t use Standard controls) Company having fields ccode, cname, cadddress, cphno'
 date: 2020-08-28T14:22:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer